Delay-Doppler Domain Channel Measurements and Modeling in High-Speed Railways: Verification of DD Domain Channel Models in Viaduct

+Using BER as a ‘utility metric’ to verify the accuracy of channel models is the standard paradigm in current 5G/6G high mobility channel modeling research \cite{Off-grid,BER1,Add1}.
+The BER performance of systems (OFDM/OTFS) depends strictly on the power delay distribution and Doppler power spectrum of the channel, and deviations in these parameters will cause significant shifts in the BER curve \cite{BER2}.
+Therefore, the BER of the model channel and the measured channel can effectively prove whether the proposed model can accurately capture the dispersion and temporal correlation of the physical channel.
 Since the BER performance of the DD domain modulated system is closely relevant with the DD domain channel characteristic, we select the OTFS waveform as an example for channel models' verification.
 Under the ideal waveform assumption, the input-output relationship of the OTFS system is expressed as \cite{Off-grid,ChannelEstimation2}:

 where \(y[k,l]\) denotes the output signal, \(x[k',l']\) denotes the input signal, \(n[k,l]\) denotes additive noise.
 Based on (\ref{y[k,l]}), we can obtain: